Date Approved: March 16, 2022

 No approvals are required, but PRIMED investigators are encouraged to communicate within Working Groups when planning abstracts to enable collaboration and co-authorship.Back to top

 Each manuscript in PRIMED must be the result of a registered single-site proposal or an approved multi-site proposal.
-Other types of Consortium manuscripts (e.g., commentaries, perspectives, marker papers) may originate in the Steering or Executive Committees.
+Other types of Consortium manuscripts (e.g., commentaries, perspectives, marker papers) may originate in the Steering or Executive Committees; paper proposals should also be submitted for such manuscripts to enable tracking and transparency.

 It is the responsibility of lead author(s) to follow journal policies and any additional study- or consortium-specific policies (i.e. for datasets used) when preparing and submitting a manuscript for publication or pre-print.

 A complete list of PRIMED publications and pre-prints will be maintained by the CC on the public-facing Consortium website.
-Once published or pre-printed, the lead author will notify the CC, providing a PubMed ID and/or DOI, so that the Consortium website can be updated.
+Once published or pre-printed, the lead author will notify the CC via a form on the internal website, providing a PubMed ID and/or DOI, so that the Consortium website can be updated.

-All PRIMED publications shall be deposited in PubMed Central, in accordance with the NIH Public Access Policy.Back to top
+All PRIMED publications shall be deposited in PubMed Central, in accordance with the NIH Public Access Policy; submission to preprint servers is acceptable.Back to top

 - PRIMED Core Membership Policy